 After leaving his company, McAfee went on a shopping spree.
 He purchased a five acre oceanfront mansion in Hawaii, a 10 person Cessna private jet, a 157 acre ranch in New Mexico that contained a 35-person movie theater, artwork and dozens of luxury cars.
 He also poured $25 million of his cash into building a 10,000 square foot, 280 acre, estate in Colorado which would be his primary home base.
 To diversify his portfolio away from real estate, McAfee also purchased millions of dollars worth of Lehman Brothers bonds.
 After Lehman Brothers declared bankruptcy in October 2008, his investment became worthless and McAfee realized he was nearly out of cash.
 He was forced to sell as many assets as possible, at what might have been the worst time in history.
 His $25 million Colorado estate fetched just $5.7 million.
 The Hawaiian mansion was dumped for $1.5 million.
 When it was all said and done, John McAfee, who was once worth over $100 million and blew the chance to be worth several billion, was down to just $4 million.

 $4 million is still a lot of money, but if you were once worth over $100 million and could have been worth $2 billion, it might be harder to take.
 Therefore in 2009, McAfee relocated to Belize where $4 million would go a lot further.
-He purchased this waterfront bungalow compound and began dating a 17 year old local girl (the age of consent in Belize is 16):
+He purchased a waterfront bungalow compound and began dating a 17 year old local girl (the age of consent in Belize is 16).

 McAfee's time in Belize has been nothing like the paradise you would imagine.
 He attempted to launch a new age pharmaceutical company but at some point local police began to suspect that the former dotcom king was actually manufacturing methamphetamine and an ultra potent strand of bath salts.
 When police raided his house in May 2012 they found dozens of guns and threw McAfee in jail for a night.
 Fast forward five months to today when authorities in Belize announced that John McAfee is the prime suspect in the murder of a fellow expat named Gregory Faull.
 McAfee is now on the run from police, but with limited access to resources and lack of passport (it was confiscated during his May arrest), McAfee faces a monumental challenge.
 We'll keep you posted as new information comes in but this truly is one of the most shocking and sad stories of a man who by all means should be a billionaire king of the world today.
 Not a nearly broke fugitive murder suspect in Belize.